ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

 By default the `Publisher` and `Subscriber` will use the same thread.
 With `publishOn()` the publisher can force the subscriber to use a different thread, while the subscriber can do the same with `subscribeOn()`.

 For Reactor 3.x there will be more focus on the [javadoc](http://projectreactor.io/core/docs/api), as this has been lagging behind the new developments.

-I understand, as we developers are soo good with keeping our documentation up to date;-)
+I understand, as we developers are so good with keeping our documentation up to date ;-)

 <a name="rxjava" />